bbmokhtari/django-translations/docs/guide/models.rst

 The ``*relations`` parameter determines the relations to apply the translations of.
 They must be :class:`~translations.models.Translatable`.

+If successful, :meth:`~translations.models.Translatable.apply_translations`
+applies the translations of the instance and its relations on the translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` of it and its relations and returns ``None``.
+If failed, it throws the appropriate error.

 .. note::

    It is **recommended** for the relations of the instance to be